tj-django/django-migration-fixer/README.md

 ## Features

 *   100% test coverage.
-*   Maintain a consistent migration history when conflicts occur as a result of changes made using different versions of the default branch.
+*   Maintain a consistent migration history when conflicts occur as a result of changes made using different versions of the target branch.
-*   Resolve migration conflicts on PR branches
+*   Resolve migration conflicts on Pull Request branches
 *   Resolve migration conflicts on the default branch **(NOT RECOMMENDED)**
 *   Supports default migration modules i.e (`0001_....py`)
-*   Re-number all migrations using the last migration on the default branch i.e `main|master|develop` depending on your setup.
+*   Re-number all migrations using the last migration on the target branch.

 ## Example